Development as a Security Strategy in Pakistan

 The Enhanced Partnership with Pakistan Act of 2009, known more commonly as the “Kerry-Lugar Bill,” authorized a non-military aid package in the form of annual appropriations with specific attached conditions, to Pakistan.
 Source: “Public Law 111-73: Enhanced Partnership with Pakistan Act of 2009.”
 (123 Stat.
 2060; Date: 10/15/09).
 Text from: United States Public Laws.
 Available from: ProQuest® Congressional; Accessed 6/9/11.

-Karuna Luthra is Senior Project Manager in the NBR Center for Health and Aging and manages the Center’s publications.
+This interview was conducted by Karuna Luthra, Senior Project Manager in the NBR Center for Health and Aging.